roylandpepano/article-hub/README.md

 - **Articles**: CRUD operations for articles.
 - **Categories**: Retrieve category details.

+## ⚠️ Known Limitations

+Due to the time constraint (2.5 hours), the following features were omitted or simplified:
+- **Image Uploads**: Articles currently support text content only.
+No image hosting or upload functionality is implemented.
+- **Advanced Search**: Search functionality uses basic SQL `LIKE` queries.
+Full-text search (e.g., via Scout/Meilisearch) is not implemented.
+- **Role-Based Access Control (RBAC)**: There is no "Admin" role.
+Users can only manage their own articles.
+- **Profile Management**: Users cannot update their profile information or change passwords.
+- **Comment System**: There is no functionality for readers to leave comments on articles.

 ## 🛠️ Tech Stack

 - **Backend**: [Laravel 12](https://laravel.com) (PHP 8.2+)